 So you have a filter attached to the side of the aquarium, or you’re thinking of buying one for your betta, and you’re probably wondering, “How does this little machine keep things clean?”
 It may seem complicated at first, but it’s fairly simple once you know what’s taking place.

 With most modern, run-of-the-mill aquarium filters, water is sucked into the filter via a pump.
-The input pump is usually located at the bottom of the filter underneath the output pump, or with some filters the water enters at the surface of the water via an overflow.
-The water in is then pumped upwards, downwards or sideways through the filter’s filtration media, which can take the form of either separate inserts, or a cartridge (see our definition and diagram above for more info).
+The input pump is usually located at the top or bottom of the filter or with some filters the water enters at the surface of the water via an overflow.
+The water in is then pumped upwards, downwards or sideways through the filter’s filtration media, which can take the form of either separate inserts, or a cartridge (see our definition above for more info).

 A filter cartridge can be comprised of 2 or 3 different mediums.
 The three different types of media are biological, chemical and mechanical.
 Let’s take a look at the job each one does.

 Functions of Mechanical, Biological and Chemical Mediums

 - Mechanical – mechanical components, such as a simple sponge, physically strain waste solids (fish waste or leftover food) from the water.
 They essentially ‘catch’ the waste products as they pass through, which means that the other filter mediums can work more effectively.
 The mechanical component of a filter does not change the chemistry of the aquarium water, although it does provide a home for beneficial bacteria in the filter as well.

 - Biological – biological media is a substrate with a large surface area (usually ceramic) that’s inserted into a filter in order to create the perfect home for beneficial bacteria.
 This bacteria breaks down solids and wastes to create a less toxic product.
 Bio-media doesn’t need to be replaced as often as chemical media.